Best Tropical Smoothie

 Dairy & Spices:

 • Vanilla – while many think that it’s an ingredient that can be skipped, I usually encourage adding it.
-A little goes a long way, just like the lime, it adds a subtle aroma, that works in unison with all the other flavors.
+A little goes a long way, just like the lime, which adds a subtle aroma that works in unison with all the other flavors.

 Expert tip